cwaitt/Latex-Workshop/sections/diss.md

 \begin{document}

-\frontmatter % All the items before the first chapter go in ``frontmatter''
+\frontmatter % All the items before the first chapter go in \frontmatter

 \maketitle